pangeo-data/climpred/docs/source/metrics.rst

     predictability.

 Internally, all metric functions require ``forecast`` and ``reference`` as inputs.
-The dimension ``dim`` is set by :py:func:`~climpred.prediction.compute_hindcast` or :py:func:`~climpred.prediction.compute_perfect_model` to specify over which dimensions the ``metric`` is applied.
-See :ref:`comparisons`.
+The dimension ``dim`` is set internally by :py:func:`~climpred.prediction.compute_hindcast` or :py:func:`~climpred.prediction.compute_perfect_model` to specify over which dimensions the ``metric`` is applied.
+See :ref:`comparisons` for more on the ``dim`` argument.

 *************
 Deterministic
 *************

-Deterministic metrics quantify the level to which the forecast predicts the observations.
-These metrics are just a special case of probabilistic metrics where a value of 100% is assigned to the forecasted value [Jolliffe2011]_.
+Deterministic metrics assess the forecast as a definite prediction of the future, rather than in terms of probabilities.
+Another way to look at deterministic metrics is that they are a special case of probabilistic metrics where a value of one is assigned to one category and zero to all others [Jolliffe2011]_.

 Correlation Metrics
 ===================

+The below metrics rely fundamentally on correlations in their computation.
+The most common correlation-based metric in forecasting is the Anomaly Correlation Coefficient, or ACC.
+The ACC isn't a special type of correlation, but rather the correlation of forecasted anomalies (rather than raw values). ``climpred`` offers the linear `Pearson Product-Moment Correlation <#pearson-product-moment-correlation-coefficient>`_ and `Spearman's Rank Correlation <#spearman-s-rank-correlation-coefficient>`_.

+Note that the p value associated with these correlations is computed via a separate metric.
+Use ``pearson_r_p_value`` or ``spearman_r_p_value`` to compute p values assuming that all samples in the correlated time series are independent.
+Use ``pearson_r_eff_p_value`` or ``spearman_r_eff_p_value`` to account for autocorrelation in the time series by calculating the ``effective_sample_size``.

 Pearson Product-Moment Correlation Coefficient
 ----------------------------------------------

-``keyword: 'pearson_r', 'pr', 'pacc', 'acc'``
+.. ipython:: python

+    # Enter any of the below keywords in ``metric=...`` for the compute functions.
+    print(f"\n\nKeywords: {metric_aliases['pearson_r']}")

 A measure of the linear association between the forecast and observations that is independent of the mean and variance of the individual distributions [Jolliffe2011]_.
-This is also known as the anomaly correlation coefficient (ACC) when comparing anomalies.
+This is also known as the Anomaly Correlation Coefficient (ACC) when comparing anomalies.

 .. autofunction:: _pearson_r

-Pearson Correlation p-value
+Pearson Correlation p value
 ---------------------------

-``keyword: 'pearson_r_p_value', 'p_pval', 'pvalue', 'pval'``
+.. ipython:: python

+    # Enter any of the below keywords in ``metric=...`` for the compute functions.
+    print(f"\n\nKeywords: {metric_aliases['pearson_r_p_value']}")

-p-value associated with the Pearson product-moment correlation coefficient (``pearson_r``), assuming that all samples are independent (use ``pearson_r_eff_p_value`` to account for autocorrelation in the forecast and observations).
+Two-tailed p value associated with the Pearson product-moment correlation coefficient (``pearson_r``), assuming that all samples are independent (use ``pearson_r_eff_p_value`` to account for autocorrelation in the forecast and observations).